Quick Fixes for Everyday Electrical Issues

 Light Bulbs Burning Out Quickly

-Probably should have led with this section, honestly—frequent burnouts usually have simple explanations:
+Probably should have led in this part, truthfully—frequent burnouts usually have simple explanations:

 Warm Outlets or Switches